• +971551792927

 Track 1: Probiotics

-Probiotics are live microorganisms that provide health benefits when consumed in adequate...
+Probiotics are live microorganisms that confer health benefits when consumed in adequate amounts,...

 Track 2: Gut Health

-Gut health refers to the balance and functionality of the digestive system,...
+Gut health refers to the balance, diversity, and proper functioning of the digestive...

 Prebiotics: